MicrosoftDocs/powerapps-docs/powerapps-docs/teams/customize-sample-apps.md

 ms.reviewer: mkaur
 ---

-# Customize sample apps installed from Teams store
+# Customize sample app templates installed from Teams store

-In this article, you'll learn about customizing sample apps installed from the Teams store.
-For example, you may need to change the company logo, update the data inside the sample apps to fit your business requirement, add or remove controls on the screens to extend the app.
+In this article, you'll learn about customizing sample app templates installed from the Teams store.
+For example, you may need to change the company logo, update the data inside the sample app templates to fit your business requirement, add or remove controls on the screens to extend the app.

 ## Prerequisites

-Before using this app:

-1. Find the app in the Microsoft Teams store.
-1. Install the app.
-1. Set up the app for the first use.

-For details about the above steps, go to [Use sample apps from the Teams store](use-sample-apps-from-teams-store.md).
+Install a sample app template.
+More details: [Use sample app templates from the Teams store](use-sample-apps-from-teams-store.md).

 > [!NOTE]
-> - Sections of this article uses one of the available sample apps from the Teams store as an example.
+> - Sections of this article uses one of the available sample app templates from the Teams store as an example.
 The tables, controls, screens and other components of the apps may vary depending on the app you installed.
 Use discretion when customizing the app that you select.
-> - Read [Sample app updates](use-sample-apps-from-teams-store.md#sample-app-updates) before you customize sample apps to understand the impact of new releases to the sample app versions.
+> - Read [Sample app updates](use-sample-apps-from-teams-store.md#sample-app-updates) before you customize sample app templates to understand the impact of new releases to the sample app versions.

 ## Open the sample app in Power Apps Studio

-To start with customizing the sample apps, the first step is to open the app inside Power Apps Studio.
+To start with customizing the sample app templates, the first step is to open the app inside Power Apps Studio.

 1. Sign in to Teams.